-The category of registered persons, eligible for composition levy under section 10 and the provisions of this Chapter, specified in column (2) of the Table below shall pay tax under section 10 at the rate specified in column (3) of the said Table:-

-62 SI.
-No. Section under which composition levy is opted Category of registered persons Rate of tax (1) (1A) (2) (3) 1.
-Sub-sections (1) and (2) of section 10 turnover in the State 2.
-Sub-sections (1) and (2) of section 10 Suppliers making supplies referred to in clause (b) of paragraph 6 of Schedule II cent. of the turnover 3.
-Sub-sections (1) and (2) of section 10 Any other supplier eligible for composition levy under sub-sections (1) and (2) of section 10 turnover of taxable 4.
-Sub-section (2A) of section 10 Registered persons not eligible under the composition levy under sub- sections (1) and (2), but eligible to opt to pay tax under sub-section (2A), of section 10 in the State or
+The category of registered persons, eligible for composition levy under section 10 and the provisions of this Chapter, specified in column (2) of the Table below shall pay tax under section 10 at the rate specified in column (3) of the said Table:- such goods as may be notified by the Government 2.
+Sub-sections (1) and (2) of section 10 Suppliers making supplies referred to in clause (b) of paragraph 6 of Schedule II per cent. of the turnover in the 3.
+Sub-sections (1) and (2) of section 10 Any other supplier eligible for composition levy under sub-sections (1) and (2) of section 10 the turnover of taxable supplies of goods and 4.
+Sub-section (2A) of section 10 Registered persons not eligible under the composition levy under sub- sections (1) and (2), but eligible to opt to pay tax under sub-section (2A), of section 10 of the turnover of taxable69 supplies of goods and